 |Prof. Clare Pastore will be honored for leadership and accomplishments in equal justice.|

-In recognition of a lifetime of achievements and leadership in equal justice, Clare Pastore, Professor of the Practice of Law at the USC Gould, will be awarded the Earl Johnson Equal Justice Award from the Western Center on Law & Poverty on Oct.
+In recognition of a lifetime of achievements and leadership in equal justice, Clare Pastore, Professor of the Practice of Law at the USC Gould, was awarded the Earl Johnson Equal Justice Award from the Western Center on Law & Poverty on Oct.
 10.

 The award, named for retired California Appellate Court Justice (and former Gould faculty member) Earl Johnson, will be presented at the Western Center’s annual fundraiser.
 The Western Center is one of the premier anti-poverty litigation organizations in the country, regularly litigating in state and federal court on behalf of the poor.

 The award is especially appropriate for Pastore, who was in the first class of Skadden Fellows at the Western Center in 1989 and remained there as a staff attorney for 14 years, says Richard Rothschild, director of litigation at the Western Center.

 “Earl Johnson was one of the first leaders of federally funded legal services; an outstanding Court of Appeal justice for decades; and a leader, along with Clare, in the movement to bring about a right to counsel for indigent litigants in civil cases,” he said.
 “Clare is justly proud of receiving an award in Justice Johnson's name, and also richly deserving.”